OpenMDAO/Aviary/aviary/docs/user_guide/reserve_missions.md

 When adding a reserve phase, `check_and_preprocess_inputs()` divides all the phases into two dictionaries: `regular_phases` which contain your nominal phases and `reserve_phases` which contains any phases with the `reserve` flag set to `True`.

-Only the final mission mass and range from `regular_phases` is automatically connected to the first point of the `reserve_phases`.
+Only the final mission mass and range from `regular_phases` are automatically connected to the first point of the `reserve_phases`.
 Altitude and other state variables are not automatically connected, allowing you to start the reserve mission at whatever altitude you want.

 Setting `optimize_mach` or `optimize_altitude` to `True` on regular or reserve phases will work.